-- (1) Anticipated bypass.
-If the permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible at least ten 10 days before the date of the bypass, including an evaluation of the anticipated quality and effect of the bypass. - (2) Unanticipated bypass.
+- Anticipated bypass.
+If the permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible, at least ten 10 days before the date of the bypass.
+All notices submitted in compliance with this section must be submitted electronically by the permittee to EPA using Net-SewerOverflow or other electronic method required by EPA, in compliance with this section and 40 CFR part 3 (including, in all cases, subpart D to part 3), §122.22, and 40 CFR part 127.
+Part 127 is not intended to undo existing requirements for electronic reporting. - Unanticipated bypass.
 The permittee shall submit notice of an unanticipated bypass as required in Section D, Paragraph D-8 (24-hour notice).

-d.
-Prohibition of bypass.

-- (1) Bypass is prohibited and the Permit Issuing Authority may take enforcement action against a permittee for bypass, unless: - (a) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (b) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (c) The permittee submitted notice as required under Paragraph c. of this section. - (2) The Permit Issuing Authority may approve an anticipated bypass, after considering its adverse effects, if the Permit Issuing Authority determines that it will meet the three conditions listed above in Paragraph d.
-(1) of this section.
+All notices submitted in compliance with this section must be submitted electronically by the permittee to EPA using Net-SewerOverflow or other electronic method required by EPA, in compliance with this section and 40 CFR part 3 (including, in all cases, subpart D to part 3), §122.22, and 40 CFR part 127.
+Part 127 is not intended to undo existing requirements for electronic reporting. - d.
+Prohibition of bypass. - (1) Bypass is prohibited and the Permit Issuing Authority may take enforcement action against a permittee for bypass, unless: - (a) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (b) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (c) The permittee submitted notice as required under Paragraph c. of this section. - (2) The Permit Issuing Authority may approve an anticipated bypass, after considering its adverse effects, if the Permit Issuing Authority determines that it will meet the three conditions listed above in Paragraph d.(1) of this section.